parvardegr/aminrostami/README.md

-# Simple Personal Branding for A Software Craftsman
+# 420Tech
+420tech official website

 ## How To Use
 1. Fork this reposittory